Share

 Building Property Optional

-Covers damage to parts of the inside of your customer's condo unit, like interior walls, fixtures and windows.
+Covers damage to parts of the inside of your customer's condo unit, such as interior walls, fixtures and windows.
 May be purchased separately or with other coverages.

 Coverage Limits Up to $100,000 Available in limits of $25,000, $50,000, $75,000 or $100,000.